yehia67/documentation/getting-started/0.1/clients/token.md

 # The IOTA token

-**The IOTA token is a unit of value that can be transferred over an [IOTA network](../network/iota-networks.md) through [transfer bundles](../transactions/bundles.md).
-IOTA tokens belong to [addresses](../clients/addresses.md) whose balances are kept up to date by all nodes in the same network.**
+**The IOTA token is a unit of value (i, Ki, Mi, Gi, Ti, Pi) that can be transferred over an [IOTA network](../network/iota-networks.md) through [transfer bundles](../transactions/bundles.md).**

 ## How the IOTA token was created

 The IOTA token was launched on the Mainnet in June 2017.
 At this point, the nodes in the network were hard-coded with a total supply of 2,779,530,283 277,761.

-This large supply allows each of the billions of devices, which are expected to be a part of the Internet of Things, to have its own wallet and transact in micropayments with other devices.
+This large supply allows each of the billions of devices, which are expected to be a part of the Internet of Things, to have its own wallet and transact micropayments with other devices.

 ## Value of the IOTA token